reynekefox/telegram-bot-forwarder/replit.md

 - Bot restart requires manual workflow restart
 - No retroactive forwarding when changing target channels
 - Delete command only works for messages in forwarding history
+- DELETE API endpoint lacks authentication (internal use only)

 ### Telegram Bot API Limitations
 - **No automatic deletion sync**: Telegram Bot API does not provide events when messages are deleted